Alexis Rodríguez (footballer)

-Alexis Agustín Rodríguez (born 21 March 1996) is an Argentine professional footballer who plays as a left winger for Deportivo Municipal, on loan from Newell's Old Boys.
+Alexis Agustín Rodríguez (born 21 March 1996) is an Argentine professional footballer who plays as a left winger for Deportivo Cuenca.

 Career

 Born in Rosario, Santa Fe, Rodríguez began in the youth team of hometown club Newell's Old Boys.
 He was promoted into the first-team when he was an unused substitute for an Argentine Primera División win over Olimpo on 27 May 2017.

 Rodríguez's professional debut arrived on 26 November 2017 in a 3–1 win away to River Plate, as an 83rd-minute substitute for Brian Sarmiento.
 The following 5 May, he scored his first career goal in a 1–0 home win over Defensa y Justicia.

+On 26 January 2024, Armenian Premier League club Ararat-Armenia announced the signing of Rodríguez.
+On 15 January 2025, Ararat-Armenia announced that Rodríguez had left the club after his contract was terminated by mutual agreement.

+On 12 February 2025, Deportivo Cuenca announced the signing of Rodríguez for the 2025 season.

 Personal life

 He is the twin brother of Denis Rodríguez and cousin of Maxi Rodríguez, both of whom were his teammates at Newell's.